NightscoutFoundation/xDrip/Documentation/WatchGuide.md

     3. **Extra Alerts (xDrip+)**
        1. **Persistent High Alert** - configured on watch by enabling **High Alerts**.
        2. **Collector Battery Alerts** - this alert applies to the BT Collector running on phone or watch.
        If the collector is running on the watch, battery refers to the watch battery for G4 and G5, for other non-G5 BT Collectors, battery refers to those devices communicating with the transmitter.
+Battery level is checked upon each transmitter BG reading.

     **Glucose Alerts Settings** are currently not configurable for the watch.
 Watch alerts use following defaults: